tfb34/odin-facebook/README.md

 # Timeout

-A social network web app with certain core features such as users, profiles, "friending", posts, "liking", and news feed.
+A social network web application that allows users to connect and share with other people.
+Users can sign in with their gmail accounts and customize their profile.
+Users can create posts and upload images only visible to friends.
+Users can also send and accept friend requests as well as upvote posts.

 ## Getting Started
 <p>To access the app via browser, https://time-out.herokuapp.com/ .</p>